-The accounting policies applied by the Financial Group comply with the accounting criteria established by the Commission in the "General Provisions Applicable to the holding companies of financial groups subject to Commission supervision" (the "Provisions"), the "General Provisions applicable to Credit Institutions" (the "Provisions Applicable to Credit Institutions"), the "Insurance and Bonding Circular" (the "CUSF") the "General Provisions applicable to Brokerage Houses" (the "Provisions Applicable to Brokerage Houses"), the "General provisions applicable to investment funds and the people rendering their services to them" and the "General Provisions applicable to Multiple Purpose Entities" and which establish a general purpose framework for financial information that requires management to make certain estimates and utilize certain assumptions to value certain items included in the financial statements and make the necessary disclosures.
+The accounting policies of the Institution, which are in conformity with the accounting criteria of the General Regulations Applicable to Credit Institutions (the "Regulations") prescribed by the Commission (the "Accounting Criteria"), and are considered as a general purpose framework for financial information, require that management makes certain estimates and use certain assumptions to determine the valuation of certain items included in the consolidated financial statements and make the required disclosures to be included therein.
 While the estimates and assumptions used may differ from their final results, management believes they were appropriate under the circumstances.

-In conformity with Accounting Criterion A-1, Basic scheme of the collective accounting criteria applicable to credit institutions, issued by the Commission, the Financial Group's accounting shall be based on MFRS as defined by the Mexican Board for Financial Reporting Standards Board ("CINIF"), except when in the Commission's judgment, a specific regulation or Accounting Criterion must be applied in order to appropriately reflect the specialized operations carried out by the Company.
+In conformity with Accounting Criterion A-1, Basic scheme of the collective accounting criteria applicable to credit institutions, issued by the Commission, the Institution's accounting shall be based on MFRS as defined by the Mexican Financial Reporting Standards Board ("CINIF"), except when in the Commission's judgment, a specific regulation or Accounting Criterion must be applied in order to appropriately reflect the specialized operations carried out by the Company.

-The regulations of the Commission referred to in the preceding paragraph set forth standards for the recognition valuation, presentation and, if applicable, disclosure, related to specific headings of the consolidated financial statements, as well as the standards applicable to their preparation.
+The regulations of the Commission referred to in the preceding paragraph set forth standards for the recognition, valuation, presentation and, if applicable, disclosure, related to specific headings of the consolidated financial statements, as well as the standards applicable to their preparation.